 Myth #3: My funds will be held, and I won’t get paid immediately.

-Fact: The probability that your funds will be held or delayed depends on what type of processor you go with.
+The probability that your funds will be held or delayed depends on your type of processor.
 There are two main options: a merchant account provider or a processing aggregator.
-A merchant account provider sets you up with a dedicated merchant account that you own.
+A merchant account provider sets you up with your own dedicated merchant account.
 Applying for your own merchant account is a bit more comprehensive than applying for a regular account: the processor will need information about your business, such as high and low processing volumes and average transaction tickets.
 This will help avoid interruptions to your cash flow.

 With a processing aggregator, the application process is simpler.
 This lets businesses start processing card transactions quickly and easily.
 But because aggregators combine several similar businesses under one umbrella and allow them to use a communal merchant account, they also carry higher risk.
 As a result, they are very vigilant about potential security risks.
-They don’t know regular processing details about your transactions, and they will not hesitate to hold your funds temporarily—often without warning—to investigate any suspicious activity.
+They don’t know regular processing details about your transactions and will not hesitate to temporarily hold your funds—often without warning—to investigate any suspicious activity.

 Myth #4: I’ll need to buy expensive equipment.